Wenzi: Author

-The bibliographical section of the 1st century CE Book of Han says Wenzi was a student of Laozi, a contemporary of Confucius 孔子 (551-479 BCE), and an adviser to King Ping of Zhou 周平王 (r.
+The bibliographical section of the 1st century CE Book of Han says Wenzi was a student of Laozi, a contemporary of Confucius (551-479 BCE), and an adviser to King Ping of Zhou (r.
 770-720 BCE).
 This cannot be true, as King Ping and Confucius lived two centuries apart, and it fueled suspicion of the text's forged status in later centuries.
-To solve the chronological inconsistency, some commentators suggest a mistake for King Ping of Chu 楚平王 (r.
+To solve the chronological inconsistency, some commentators suggest a mistake for King Ping of Chu (r.
 528-516 BCE), whose reign does coincide with Confucius' lifetime.